 The SBMiners team includes Ph.D. student Kang Lin Hsieh and M.S. students Adeola Akinfaderin, Avi Raju, who served as team lead, and Bin Yao.
-Associate Dean for Academic Affairs and Associate Professor Susan Fenton, Ph.D. is the team’s academic advisor.
+Associate Dean for Academic Affairs and Professor Susan Fenton, Ph.D. is the team’s academic advisor.

 “Each student played an important role during the competition,” said Fenton.
 “Avi was a good team leader while Kang handled the complex analysis and Bin provided additional analysis support.
 Adeola was instrumental in creating the presentation and gathering our references.”